gaderrick/p4/readme.md

 *All of the below instructions assume that the user has logged into the application by either registering a new account, authenticating with social media credentials (Oauth), or logging in with an email/password.
 Authentication is enforced across all application features and verified before each action.
-The example steps require logging in as either susanbuck@fas.harvard.edu, or a social media Oauth associated with susanbuck@fas.harvard.edu (for prefill purposes).*
+The example steps require logging in as either susanbuck@fas.harvard.edu, jill@harvard.edu, jamal@harvard.edu or a social media Oauth associated with susanbuck@fas.harvard.edu.*

 __Create__
   + Visit <https://p4.gaderrick.me/participant/create>